PGL50/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 1. The percentage of successful outcomes for plays goes down (from ~80% to 20%) as the goal goes up until a blip at 35,000 to 44,999.
 At thost goals the percent succesful jumps up to almost 70%.
+2. There were no canceled plays at any goal level.

 - What are some limitations of this dataset?